Business & Integration IT Consultant

 Blue teams

 The blue team is tasked with defending the organization.
-Blue Teams are responsible for building the organisation’s defences and taking action when necessary.
+Blue teams are responsible for building the organization’s defences and taking action when necessary.

 Purple teams